vapoursynth/vapoursynth/doc/pythonreference.rst

    .. py:attribute:: fps_num

       The numerator of the framerate.
-If the clip has variable framerate the value will be 0.
+If the clip has variable framerate, the value will be 0.

    .. py:attribute:: fps_den

       The denominator of the framerate.
-If the clip has variable framerate the value will be 0.
+If the clip has variable framerate, the value will be 0.

    .. py:attribute:: flags